 “Give them some autonomy of when and where and how you can approach it to make it more successful,” Gilboa said.

-While some teens will talk to their parents, other might feel comfortable talking to another adult.
+While some teens will talk to their parents, others might feel comfortable talking to another adult.
 Parents shouldn't take it personally.
-Say something like, “Who are the adults in your world you can trust if you feel you can’t come to me?
+Gilboa suggests saying something like, “Who are the adults in your world you can trust if you feel you can’t come to me?
 I won’t be angry.
 I might be hurt.”
 But parents should make sure they know who those resources are.

 This article was originally published in September 2019.